Important Information about the ELP Exit Levels

 - Undergraduate students who do not pass (grade of A, B, or C) an ELP exit level class, must enroll in and retake the failed class(es).
 Pre-enrollment in other courses does not release students from the need to demonstrate English proficiency.

 - To remain in good standing with the Graduate School, all graduate students should maintain a grade of B or higher in all courses.

-- Students placed into DAS 154 or DAS 152 + University class(es) will have their total enrollment hours limited to 15 credit hours (including the TOWARD class and Orientation class) to help ensure their success in both their English and academic classes during their transition into full-time study outside of the ELP.
+- Students placed into Advanced English I or II + University class(es) will have their total enrollment hours limited to 15 credit hours (including the TOWARD class and Orientation class) to help ensure their success in both their English and academic classes during their transition into full-time study outside of the ELP.
 There will be NO EXCEPTIONS to this policy.